Aymanbegh/Benchmarking-performance/README.md

 Training results
 -----------------------------------
 Training experiments are done with the YOLOv4-tiny model on GPU RTX 2080 SUPER.
 Find all dependencies to train your model with our distorted train set here:
+-

+Here, evaluation results of our trained models robustness against each distortion type and level.
 ![image](https://user-images.githubusercontent.com/80038451/153755895-5503f06a-9465-4267-b3c9-e4df9f794dd7.png)
 ![image](https://user-images.githubusercontent.com/80038451/153755924-b7496789-4b34-46f8-92f9-a5e4379f28ab.png)
 Previous graphics are summarized in the following table to highlight the impact of data augmentation on robustness for each specific distortions: